Covert learning and disclosure: Verifiability comparative statics

 \section{Verifiability comparative statics}

-How does the sender's equilibrium value change as the extent to which she can misreport her acquired information varies?
+How does the sender's equilibrium payoff change as the extent to which she can misreport her acquired information varies?
 Which shifts towards `more verifiability' are desirable from the sender's perspective?

 To address these questions, I first provide a pre-order on the set of verifiability structures, formalizing an intuitive notion of `more verifiability' in the context of the model.
 I then show that if the sender can prove news better than the prior, she obtains weakly better equilibrium outcomes under higher-ordered structures.
-I illustrate that the proposed pre-order is \emph{the} appropriate notion for comparing verifiability structures in this context by providing a converse: unordered shifts may strictly hurt the sender, even when she can prove news better than the prior.
+I illustrate that the proposed pre-order is the appropriate notion for comparing verifiability structures in this context by providing a converse: unordered shifts may strictly hurt the sender, even when she can prove news better than the prior.

-I then show that the result is tight: if the sender \emph{cannot} prove news better than the prior, increases in verifiability may---perhaps surprisingly---\emph{hurt} her in equilibrium.
-I conclude the section by characterizing verifiability structures that are \emph{optimal} for the sender.
+I then show that the result is tight: if the sender cannot prove news better than the prior, meaning that unpersuasive equilibria exist, increases in verifiability may---perhaps surprisingly---hurt her in equilibrium.
+I conclude the section by characterizing verifiability structures that are optimal for the sender.